chuong98/Weekend-DeepRL/README.md

 DRL is very easy, especially when you already have a bit background in Control and Deep Learning.
 Even without the background, the concept is still very simple, so why not study and have fun with it.

-My implementation aims to provides a minimal code with summary short notes for theory.
+My implementation aims to provides a minimal code with short notes for theory summary.
 The code's modules are based on [MMCV](https://github.com/open-mmlab/mmcv) framework, thus very easy to adopt, adjust components by changing the config files.

 Other great resource for self-study RL: